 Montezuma Castle is perched some 27 meters up a limestone cliff and was possibly built so high to escape annual floods.
 But at some point, it was abandoned – maybe because of drought or clashes with the Yavapai.

 By Sydney from A World in Reach

 Located just 35 minutes north of Flagstaff, Wupatki National Monument is a spectacular monument home to various Native American archaeological sites.

 While you can explore the monument on your own, there are also guided tours of the National Monument offered from October through April.
-This is a great way to get a more in-depth look at the history of the monument.
-If you’re up for a more strenuous hike, consider going on one of the guided Crack in Rock Hikes – a two-day trek through an isolated area of the monument.
+This is a great way to get a more in-depth look at the monument’s history.
+If you’re up for a more strenuous hike, consider going on one of the guided Crack in Rock Hikes – a two-day trek through an isolated monument area.

 Wupatki National Monument is located off US-89 near Sunset Crater Volcano National Monument.
-You can easily plan a visit either on your way to or from the Grand Canyon from Flagstaff.
+You can easily plan a visit on your way to or from the Grand Canyon or Flagstaff.